rule

 Text 24

-When the senses, these six enemies [shath-varga], not even by wise men can be trusted, then what to say of persons like me; it is for that reason that one shouldn't seek association with women or men attracted to women [see also yoshita].'
+When the senses, with the six enemies of the spirit [shath-varga], cannot even by wise men be trusted, then what to say of persons like me?
+That's why one shouldn't get attached to women or seek the company of men attached to women [see also yoshita].'
+(Vedabase)

 Text 25